Data Security Tips for Media Companies in India

 As companies in the media and entertainment industry are vulnerable to threats on both the content and infrastructure sides, it is essential for them to have strong security measures in place to safeguard personally identifiable information (PII) and valuable intellectual property (IP).
 Additionally, contracts may have non-disclosure agreements that should be protected.

 In data leakage incidents, confidential information is disclosed to unauthorized persons by either malicious intent or an inadvertent mistake.
-In the case of media and entertainment companies it is extremely important to protect sensitive information about future productions, whether in text, image, video or audio format.
+In the case of media and entertainment companies, it is extremely important to protect sensitive information about future productions, whether in text, image, video or audio format.
 As the industry heavily relies on public trust, the pressure to protect information and their reputation is significant.

 Let’s find out how Data Loss Prevention (DLP) solutions can help media and entertainment companies safeguarding their sensitive data.

-As a result of the BYOD (Bring Your Own Device) and COPE (Corporate-Owned, Personally-Enabled) policies adopted by an increasing number of media and entertainment companies and the proliferation of devices at the workplace, risks related to security and privacy became primary concerns.
-From a security standpoint these trends can be a sinkhole if users are unaware of the risks associated with carrying valuable business data with them.
+As a result of the BYOD (Bring Your Own Device) and COPE (Corporate-Owned, Personally-Enabled) policies adopted by an increasing number of media and entertainment companies and the proliferation of devices at the workplace, risks related to security and privacy become primary concerns.
+From a security standpoint, these trends can be a sinkhole if users are unaware of the risks associated with carrying valuable business data with them.

 With DLP solutions businesses can ensure that end users do not send potentially sensitive or critical information outside the corporate network.
 Endpoint Protector’s Device Control module is a cross-platform functionality, that allows to control the portable devices (USB storage devices, printers, iPads etc.) connected to the computers and to monitor all transfers of data to authorized devices.